lijqhs/bonjour/content/posts/assimil/assimil-74-nous-ne-faisons-que-regarder.md

   - *Prenez l'imperméable.
 Il est bien à votre taille, il tombe bien, et il vous va à merveille.*
 - By extension, the idiomatic meaning is **to come at the right moment**
   - *Ce chèque tombe bien: j'ai besoin d'argent.* This cheque has arrived at just the right momment: I need cash.
+  - *Jacques, tu tombes bien.
+Tu peux m'aider à faire un peu de bricolage ?* Great timing, Jacques.
+Can you help me with a bit of DIY?
 - *Ça tombe bien !* That's convenient! / Great timing!
 The opposite: *Ça tombe mal*

 ## un bon plan / une bonne affaire